fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 7 (March 1--5)
-This week we're back to Maza, and in fact finishing up what we're doing with it (the last few chapters aren't quite as useful for us).
+This week we're back to Maza, and in fact mostly finishing with it.
+We're reading chapters 3 and 4 carefully this week, but just skimming 5 and 6 next week.

 ### Monday